 Students are expected to purchase their own liability insurance and uniforms and to provide their own transportation to and from clinical assignments.
 Students must have a physical examination, which includes documentation of selected vaccinations and urine drug screen, within six months of entering the course.
 Proof of Hepatitis B vaccination is required or the student must sign a statement of declination before participating in the clinical portion of the course.
 Students must also complete a criminal record check, including child abuse clearance, PA state criminal background check, and FBI fingerprint check.
 Students must attend a mandatory orientation session.

-Description of Unique Course Requirement
+Description of Unique Course Requirements

-The student returns to the campus during finals week to take the final exam.
 If the student works during the day or is registered for other courses during daytime hours, serious consideration should be given as to whether the clinical requirements for this course can be fulfilled in a competent, responsible, and professional manner.
 This consideration should be given prior to registering for the course.